Home Office shares plans for digital right to rent checks for all tenants

-Eligible tenants can now choose to prove their right to rent via the Home Office’s online checking service.
+Eligible tenants can prove their right to rent via the Home Office’s online checking service.
 Currently, the Home Office online checking service supports checks for those who hold a biometric residence permit, a biometric residence card, or a status issued under the EU Settlement Scheme.

-Prospective tenants must first view their own right to rent record using the ‘prove your right to rent to a landlord or agent’ service.
-They can then choose to share this information with the landlord, by providing them with a ‘share code’, which, when entered along with the individual’s date of birth, enables the landlord to access the information.
+They can then choose to share this information with the landlord, by providing them with a "share code", which, when entered along with the individual’s date of birth, enables the landlord to access the information.
 The prospective tenant or tenant may provide this to the landlord directly, or they may choose to send this via the service.

 Right to rent checks for B5JSSK nationals